Volume Indicator: How Pro Stock Market Analysts Use It

 2. Volume Profile HD Indicator.

 The best supply and demand TradingView indicator is the Volume Profile HD.
-Used on an intraday setting, like 5 minutes, you can see the volume profile for each trading session.
+Used on a 5-minute intraday setting, you can see the volume profile for each trading session.
 This is a unique and powerful volume indicator.

 Session Volume Profile HD Indicator on TradingView